remcom/hass-victron/README.md

 ## Limitations
 The current state of this integration provides the following limitations regarding it's use:
 - Configuring the integration will be relatively slow if a discovery scan is required.
-- This integration wasn't tested with a three phase system.
-Although basic functionality should work minor bugs could have gone unnoticed

 ## Important Note
 This integration was written an tested with the latest victron firmware running.
-GX version: v3.10 (support validated from v2.92) Multiplus version: 492
+GX version: v3.53 (support validated from v2.92) Multiplus version: 552

 Victron continuously improves upon the modbus implementation by adding new registers.
 Therefore older firmware versions might not expose all registers this integration expects to be present.